 Fishing must be accomplished

-from a Kayak, Canoe or Sup, though you are free to fish at any location around the island that you choose.
+from a Kayak, Canoe or Sup, though you are free to fish at any location around Kauai or the Big Island that you choose.
 No assistance from motor boats (or any motors mounted on kayaks) is

 Participants must either fish with a

-partner, provide a detailed float plan to a significant other or carry
+partner, provide a detailed float plan to a significant other (or P and P Kayaks), or carry

 sufficient emergency gear (like cell phone, vhf radio or personal

 locater beacon) that would be reasonable for safety given the area that

 All fish must be caught by rod and reel from a Kayak, OC or SUP.

 No night fishing is allowed during the Tournament.